CanonicalLtd/maas-docs/src/en/installconfig-lxd-install.md

 Title: Install Locally with LXD
+TODO:  Text needs a review

 # Install locally with LXD

-Installing MAAS in a container is a typical setup for those users who would like to take advantage of their machine for other users at the same time of using MAAS.
+Installing MAAS in a container is a typical setup for those users who would like test MAAS, or would like to use their their machine for other tasks at the same time.

-In order to setup MAAS, you need some requirements:
+MAAS running with LXD has the following requirements:

 -   Create a bridge (for example, it can be br0).
 -   Install LXD and ZFS.